ijudge-hub/ia-codyssey/docs/01-project-definition.md

 ## Project Overview

 This project aims to develop an LLM-based business email assistant that automatically adjusts the tone, structure, and content of emails according to the recipient's role and communication context.

-Unlike general AI email generators, this assistant analyzes who the recipient is before generating an email.
+Unlike general AI email generators, this assistant analyzes the available communication context, identifies the recipient's role, and generates business emails tailored to the specific situation.
-The goal is to improve communication efficiency while reducing unnecessary revisions and preventing hallucinated information.
+The goal is to improve communication efficiency, reduce unnecessary revisions, and minimize hallucinations.

 ---